-D155 Gems Program
+D155 GEMS Program

 Sixth through eighth-grade girls have a unique opportunity to explore careers in science, technology, engineering and math (STEM) at the D155 GEMS Conference.
 Sixth-to-eighth-grade girls in District 155 feeder schools are invited to attend the free conference!